StevanusO/College-Database_Systems/README.md

 # College-Database_Systems
-A Collection of all Assignment and Project
+A Collection of all Quiz and Project

 Language : SQL